functorz-tech/momen_doc/deployment/log_service.md

 #### GraphQL

-The backend API of Momen uses GraphQL query language, and all backend requests can be seen in this category.
+The backend API of Momen uses the GraphQL query language, and all backend requests can be seen in this category.
 For more information about GraphQL, you can visit its official website: [GraphQL | A query language for your API](https://graphql.org/)